navidAbbasian/navidAbbasian/README.md

 ### Hi I'm Navid 👋
-I have 25 years old, Graduated in IT major and Self Studied Android Development. interested in teamwork and having new team experiences and ideas, nonstopable in researching and learning ...
+I have 25 years old, Graduated in IT major and Self Studied Android Development. <br /> interested in teamwork and having new team experiences and ideas, nonstopable in researching and learning ...

 - 🔭 I’m currently working on own Android projects